 Discharge Instructions for Concussion

-You have been diagnosed with a concussion, which is caused by a sudden impact to the head.
-It can also be caused by sudden movement of the brain inside the head, such as from forceful shaking.
+You have been diagnosed with a concussion, a type of brain injury caused by a sudden impact to your head.
+It can also be caused by sudden movement of your brain inside your head, such as from forceful shaking.
 Some concussions are mild, and most patients have a full recovery.
 Others are severe.
 Early care and monitoring are important to prevent long-term complications.

-Tell your caregiver to wake you every 2 to 3 hours during the first night.
+- Tell your caregiver to wake you every 2 to 3 hours during the first night.
 Your caregiver should call 911 if he or she can't wake you, or if you are confused.

-Don't take any medication—not even aspirin-unless your doctor says it's okay.
+- Don't take any medicine-not even aspirin-unless your healthcare provider says it's OK.
 If you have a headache, try placing a cold, damp cloth on your forehead.

-Rest for 2-3 days; then slowly return to normal activities, such as school or work, if your healthcare provider allows.
-Avoid contact activities, such as football and hockey, until you are completely free of symptoms and your healthcare provider says it's okay.
+- Rest for 2 to 3 days; then slowly return to normal activities, such as school or work, if your healthcare provider allows.
+Avoid contact activities, such as football and hockey, until you are completely free of symptoms and your healthcare provider says it's OK.

-Your caregiver should call 911 right away if you have fallen asleep and cannot be awakened.
+Your caregiver should call 911 right away if you have fallen asleep, cannot be awakened, or you are confused.

-Otherwise, call your doctor immediately if you have:
+Otherwise, call your healthcare provider immediately if you have: